shelbyharner/reading-notes/Read2-The-Coders-Computer.md

 Comparison of text editors:
  - Basic text editor: Likely comes pre-installed on your computer, uses only plain text with no formatting.
  - Coding-specific text editor: Software that you download onto your computer for more robust functions.
 Can depend on your operating system and what code language you are working with.
-(We use Visual Studio Code in this class)
+(Visual Studio Code for this class.
+Others include Atom, NotePad++, Brackets, Sublime Text, etc.)
  - IDE (Integrated Development Environment): An IDE is one program for all functions.
 (Text editor, file manager, compiler and debugger)

  * Every computer comes with a built in text editor: Mac has Text Edit, Windows has Notepad

+What is terminal?

+  - Terminal is the command line and text based communication to the system. (ex. macOS)
+    - This is how we "talk" to the computer for it to complete commands or find things for us.
+  - Opening terminal on my mac: applications > utilities > terminal
+  - Bash is an abbreviation for "Bourne again shell"
+  - We can find out what shell we are using by using the "echo" command

+Cheat-sheet/vocab:

+  -